bookofproofs/bookofproofs.github.io/_sources/history/20th-century/griffiths-brian.md

 title: Griffiths (2), Brian
 born: 1927
 died: 2008
-keywords: Griffiths Integral, Griffiths Transform, Griffiths Identities, Topological Quantum Computing, Mathematical Physics, Griffiths Method, Matrix Editions
+keywords: brian griffiths,griffiths
-description: Brian Griffiths was a topologist and pioneer in mathematical education, known for his work on the Griffiths Integral, Transform, Identities and Method, plus contributions to topological quantum computing and mathematical physics.
+description: Brian Griffiths was a English mathematician who worked in topology and was a pioneer in the development of mathematical education.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---